 Wandering amongst the dunes, it feels as if you are in the Sahara Desert.
 The cute beach town of Ahipara is a great base for the beach.

-Where to Stay in Ahipara: Stay at the massive Ahipara Holiday Park which has campsites, cabins, and motel rooms, or at Ahipara Bay Motel which has rooms with sea view balconies.
+Where to Stay in Ahipara: Stay at the massive Ahipara Holiday Park which has campsites, cabins, and motel rooms, or at Ahipara Bay Motel which has rooms with sea-view balconies.

 Rawene

 This tiny community in the remote Hokianga definitely surprised me.
-I took the ferry across the Hokianga Harbour from Kohu Kohu and decided to stay in the camping ground in Rawene after an exhausting day of driving.
+I took the ferry across the Hokianga Harbour from Kohu Kohu and decided to stay at the camping ground in Rawene after an exhausting day of driving.

 Originally I had planned to stay further on in the small beach town of Opononi but I was exhausted.
 Rawene didn’t look like much when I was driving through the town center as the sky was darkening.

-Waking to the sound of native birdsong the next morning, I decided to drive back into Rawene for another look.
+Rawene in the Hokianga, Northland - a highlight of any Northland Road Trip ItineraryWaking to the sound of native birdsong the next morning, I decided to drive back into Rawene for another look.
 I’m so glad that I did as this village is simply charming.

 I had an excellent coffee at the trendy Boat Shed Café and loved the historic buildings and giant trees draped in vines.
 At times I felt I was in the Deep South USA rather than a tiny town in New Zealand.